DemocracyClub/UK-Polling-Stations/docs/DEPLOYMENT.md

 ```

 ### [codedeploy-local](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployments-local.html)
-When modifying `appspec.yml` and it's various scripts you can get a fairly tight cycle with the following workflow:
+When modifying `appspec.yml` and it's various scripts you can get a fairly tight cycle with `codedeploy-local`.
+This involves running a deploy against the machine you're on.
+This is best done on an EC2 instance, the call to `codedeploy-local` will then modify that instance, allowing one to debug it when there are failures.
+The following steps outline the general workflow:

 - Launch an EC2 instance from your `LaunchTemplate` (this should have CodeDeployAgent already installed).
 - Connect to the instance (eg `mssh --profile dev-wdiv-dc -r eu-west-2 -X "ubuntu@i-12345a67b8cd9ef0"`)